 - 4. Any Landscaping changes resulting in an Intensification of Use when a Landscape plan has been reviewed and approved as a component of a Water Permit. - 5.
-Any Change of Use or any expansion of a Non-Residential use to a more intensive use as determined by Rule 24, with the exception of Temporary Structures and Temporary Exterior Restaurant Seats that are not occupied or in use for longer than thirty (30) consecutive days. - 6.
-Installation of new water fixtures (Rule 24, Table 1) in a Residential use, other than replacement of existing water fixtures. - 7.
-Use of water from a Mobile Water Distribution System. - 8.
-Rehabilitated landscapes over 2,500 square-feet that are associated with a building or landscape permit, plan check, or design review.
+Rehabilitation of existing Landscape Area over 2,500 square-feet that is associated with a Jurisdiction's building or landscape permit, plan check, or design review. - 56.
+Any Change of Use or any expansion of a Non-Residential use to a more intensive use as determined by Rule 24, with the exception of Temporary Structures and Temporary Exterior Restaurant Seats that are not occupied or in use for longer than thirty (30) consecutive days. - 67.
+Installation of new water fixtures (Rule 24, Table 1) in a Residential use, other than replacement of existing water fixtures. - 78.
+Use of water from a Mobile Water Distribution System.

-Section Five: Amendment of Rule 20-C-7
+Section Five: Amendment of Rule 20-C-7, Exemptions for Water Distribution System Permit